Check out the most recent PCT Survey results here.

-Now that we know when our hiker has started, what were his statistics while hiking the trail?
-Well, his longest day was 35.3 miles, he took 20 zeroes, 16 near-os, made it 2,168 miles through the trail some time in September (did not finish due to weather), and he would most certainly hike the PCT again.
-He also thought he was adequately prepared before the hike, and in retrospect, he may have been a tad over prepared.
+Now that we know when our hiker started, what were his statistics while hiking the trail?
+Well, his longest day was 35.3 miles, he took 20 zeroes, and 16 near-os, made it 2,168 miles through the trail sometime in September (did not finish due to weather), and he would most certainly hike the PCT again.
+He also thought he was adequately prepared before the hike, and in retrospect, he may have been a tad over-prepared.

 - Longest Day: Average 35.3 (σ = 8)